andrewcooke/particl/doc/paper.md

 An input hash of length $l$ is zero--padded and used to key $\lceil l/128
 \rceil$ AES ciphers (128 bit key) in counter mode, following [RFC3686](http://www.faqs.org/rfcs/rfc3686.html).
 The nonce and IV for the
-$n$th cipher (zero indexed) are taken from the SHA-1 hash of $n$.
+$n$th cipher are taken from the SHA-1 hash of $n-1$.
 Output from the ciphers is merged using bitwise exclusive--or.

 This construction is intended to provide a secure, unlimited, repeatable sequence of pseudo--random bits that has an avalanche for all bits in the